aarongelf/weather-streamlit-project/README.md

 # Weather Activity Planner

+> **NOTE:** AWS server was linked to a school course, which has now been deactivated.

 This project recommends optimal times for outdoor activities based on weather forecasts for 5 Canadian cities.

 - Fetches 5-day weather data from OpenWeatherMap API using AWS Lambda.